deephaven/barrage/docs/rpc-interface.md

   /// The bitset of columns to subscribe.
 If not provided then all columns are subscribed.
   columns: [byte];

-  /// This is an encoded and compressed Index of rows in position-space to subscribe to.
+  /// This is an encoded and compressed RowSet in position-space to subscribe to.
   viewport: [byte];

+  /// Options to configure your subscription.
+  subscription_options: BarrageSubscriptionOptions;

-  /// This is an encoded and compressed Index of rows in tail-position-space to subscribe to.
+  /// This is an encoded and compressed RowSet in tail-position-space to subscribe to.
 For example consider the
   /// tail_viewport of `[0-9]`, this would subscribe to the last ten rows.
-Every index is converted from `i` to `n - i`
+Every RowSet is converted from `i` to `n - i`
   /// if the table has `n` rows.
 Letting the server manage the tail is more efficient for the client and the user
   /// experience for subscriptions that want to track the tail of a ticking table.
   tail_viewport: [byte];

-  /// Options to configure your subscription.
-  subscription_options: BarrageSubscriptionOptions;
 }

 table BarrageSnapshotOptions {